ENFORCEMENT

 Repeat after me: the singular goal of enforcement is compliance, not punishment.

 In OH, BEHAVE!
 Post-Pandemic Solutions: How to Build a Stronger Rules-Enforcement Culture, Andrew Penny elaborates on the myriad challenges that can result from a seemingly small, innocuous violation.
 He also contemplates how to develop a culture where voluntary reporting is appreciated.
-Unlike 'Cynthia' in GEICO's infamous HOA commercial, many communities rely on passive systems of 'aggrieved' reporting by residents even related to violations in common areas.
+Unlike 'Cynthia' in GEICO's infamous HOA commercial, many communities rely on passive systems of 'aggrieved' reporting by residents.

 Taking a "see no evil, hear no evil" approach to enforcement is fraught with challenges.
 Violations, even if they are not always apparent, can become expensive and/or pervasive problems.
 Consider a multi-family housing property where clearance needs to be maintained for sprinkler heads.
 Meeting fire code could be the difference between fire suppression and significant damage and/or loss of life.

 Actively engaging in frequent, invasive surveillance is quite different than routine review of areas within a community that are subject to the governing documents.
-Writing down policies and procedures about how your community goes about routine review is an excellent way to ensure uniform application and enforcement.
+Written policies and procedures explaining how your community accomplishes routine inspection is an excellent way to ensure uniform application and enforcement.
 Consider revising rules to add specificity if you discover violations that are typically imperceptible and/or that cause no actual harm to the common interests and purpose of your community.
 Court cases have proven that attempting to enforce unreasonable rules results in negative outcomes.
 Even the enforcement of reasonable rules in unreasonable circumstances is an equation for discontent.

 Proactive management related to your governing documents should include communication, monitoring and enforcement rooted in an objective and unbiased, yet empathetic approach.
 Emphasize consistency, empathy, honesty, integrity, reason and transparency in your enforcement.
 Read Always Ask "WHY?": Are Empathy and Reason YOUR Stars and Stripes?